ADHD support after Diagnosis

 - Grieving relational wounds and misunderstandings

-- “I am rereading my life again, and there is a lot of grief coming up.”
+“I am rereading my life again, and there is a lot of grief coming up.”

-- “Why do I feel sad after an ADHD diagnosis?”
+“Why do I feel sad after an ADHD diagnosis?”

-Scenario 4: Anger or Frustration
+Anger and Frustration

 Anger can arise after diagnosis, sometimes alongside relief or grief.
 It may be directed at oneself, caregivers, schools, workplaces, or systems that missed ADHD earlier.

-Anger may show up from:
+Anger may show up from the following:

 - Anger at being misunderstood for years